jaisler/PINNs/CONTRIBUTING.md

 Do not commit CFD datasets, generated samples, trained models, result files, credentials, or machine-specific paths.
-The `samples/`, `model/`, and `results/` directories are intentionally ignored by Git.
+The `samples/`, `model/`, and `results/` directories are intentionally ignored by Git, since these repositories are reserved for the code output.

 ## Development Setup